sdesyllas/RiotApi.NET/README.md

 > (WORK IN PROGRESS)

 This is a .net Api for Riot Games League of Legends written in C#.
-The goal of this ptoject is to provide a higher level of interaction with the Riot's API Rest service, json responses are deserialized to objects and all methods of the service are called via an Interface with all supported methods as documented by Riot.
+The goal of this project is to provide a higher level of interaction with the Riot's API Rest service, json responses are deserialized to objects and all methods of the service are called via an Interface with all supported methods as documented by Riot.